Occupational Health and Safety

 |

-Low risk | Abnormal workload-triggered diseases prevention plan | Some employees need to work in shifts, at night, or for long hours because of the nature of their duties, such as security guards, drivers to managers, IT server room, credit card department, customer service center, and auditing department employees on business travel.
-A total of 71 employees were included in a high-risk group for health hazard due to work and listed as subjects for care and follow-up. |
+Low risk | Abnormal workloadtriggered diseases prevention plan | Some employees need to work in shifts, at night, or for long hours because of the nature of their duties, such as security guards, drivers to managers, IT server room, credit card department, customer service center, and auditing department employees on business travel.
+At the end of December 2024, a total of 116 employees were included in a high-risk group for health hazard due to work and listed as subjects for care and follow-up. |

 |

-Low risk | Prevention of Illegal Infringement at Work Plan. | To prevent illegal infringement on employees’ physical or mental health while performing their duties from actions of another (“illegal infringement in the workplace”), TBB protects employees’ safety and mental and physical health at work and keeps them from illegal infringement in the workplace. |
+Low risk | Prevention of Illegal Infringement at Work Plan | To prevent illegal infringement on employees' physical or mental health while performing their duties from actions of another ("illegal infringement in the workplace"), TBB protects employees' safety and mental and physical health at work and keeps them from illegal infringement in the workplace. |

 |

-Low risk | Office accidents and environmental hazards |
+Low risk | Occupational Safety and Health Risks Taiwan Bus |

 |